A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.

 automerge, other members of Ink and Switch are also contributing time and there

 are several other maintainers.
-The focus is currently on shipping the new JS
+We are currently focusing on a new implementation

 In general we try and respect semver.